llangevin371240/Horiseon/02-Homework/README.md

 * The HTML contains semantic elements.
 * Elements follow a logical structure independent of styling and positioning.
-* Images contain accessibile alt attributes.
+* Images contain accessible alt attributes.
 * Heading tags are in sequential order.
 * A concise, descriptive title.